 Meal Plan is Mandatory: Participation in the meal plan is an integral part of life and community participation at Green College.
 Participation in and payment of the meal plan is mandatory, and is stipulated in the residence contract.
 There is no opt-out from the plan.

 A copy of the GCDS Policy document can be found here, though a short synopsis of the GCDS's main policies is included below.
+Due to the impact of COVID-19 on the financial viability of the GCDS, many policies have been temporarily suspended or altered in order to continue providing a meal service to Green College Resident Members

 Flexible Dining Options

-Dining outside the Great Hall: Some residents choose to eat breakfast while reading the newspapers in the Reading Room or William C. Gibson Room on the first floor of Graham House.
+Dining Outside of the Great Hall: Some residents choose to eat breakfast while reading in the Reading Room or William C. Gibson Room on the first floor of Graham House.
 Residents who use the downstairs for breakfast are responsible for cleaning all table surfaces they use (cleaning materials are available in the Dining Hall) and they are responsible for returning all dishes, cutlery, glasses, and trays to the Dining Hall.
 Furthermore, the William C. Gibson Room is often used during the day by outside groups and must be kept tidy and clean.

-Bagged Breakfasts: If you are unable to attend breakfast early in the morning, a bagged breakfast is an option.
+Bagged Breakfasts: TEMPORARILY SUSPENDED (Bagged breakfasts are the default).
+If you are unable to attend breakfast early in the morning, a bagged breakfast is an option.
 Bagged breakfasts are available for whole weeks only (i.e., five breakfasts, from Monday through Friday), or on the same day of the week provided it is missed on a regular and consistent basis (i.e., at least 3 consecutive weeks, for instance 3 consecutive Tuesdays).
 Your breakfast will be available for pick up at dinner the night before and includes a baked good, a piece of fruit, and juice.
 The bagged breakfast counts as your only breakfast for the day for which it was provided; if for some reason you've arranged for a bagged breakfast but are able to attend breakfast, please do not take additional food other than that which was provided in the bagged breakfast.
 You can apply for bagged breakfasts from the buttons on the main GCDS webpage.

 Boxed Dinners: Dining together is a central focus of Green College.
 All resident members are expected to participate in the dinner in the Dining Hall Sunday through Thursday.
 However, if you are unable to attend a dinner, you may request that the kitchen set aside your meal by using the sign-up sheet online.
 Boxed dinners require the purchase of a refundable meal box, payable to the kitchen staff during serving hours.
 (Filled) meal boxes must be signed out by you or a delegate, and should be signed in by returning the box directly to the kitchen staff.
 Boxes should be rinsed clean before returning them.
 For the full details of the meal box policy, see our guide here.